rstacruz/jquery.transit/CONTRIBUTING.md

 Want to get involved?
 Thanks!
 There are plenty of ways to help!

-## Contributing code

-If you would like to contribute code and don't have any specific issue to fix, see our issues list.
-Some items have been marked with a **contribs wanted** tag--you may want to start there.

-**[View issues][issues]**

-## Responding to issues

-Feel free to respond to other people's issues!
-Some people may be reporting issues that can easily be solved even without modification to the project's code.

-You can also help by validating bugs reported.

-**[View issues][issues]**

 ## Reporting issues

 A bug is a _demonstrable problem_ that is caused by the code in the